 Using a few simple ingredients and 1 bowl, throw these healthy apple cinnamon baked oatmeal cups in the oven.
 They’re ready in about 30 minutes.
 The whole family, kids included, love them.
 Try the other flavors listed, too!

 - Refined sugar free (no added refined sugar)

 - Easy & quick

 - Dairy free if using dairy free milk

 - Gluten free if using certified GF oats

-The fall season may mean saying GOODBYE to pool days, but it also means giving a big HELLO to favorite seasonal flavors and comforting healthy snacks.
-(Whole wheat mini pumpkin muffins!)
+The fall season may mean saying GOODBYE to pool days, but it also means giving a big HELLO to favorite seasonal flavors like apple cinnamon bread and comforting snacks like pumpkin oatmeal bars.
 With fall flavors on my mind, I tested out a muffin version of my baked oatmeal.
 These oatmeal cups are a little more solid and sturdy than the creamy baked oatmeal, so they’re awesome as a portable breakfast or snack.
 And if you’re still in summer mode (I totally am!), swap the apples for blueberries or strawberries.
 These were so good!